-Thus the glory and beauty of humanity are seen to be dependent on the continued supply of life, just as the beauty of the diamond is dependent on the continued supply cf sunlight.
+Thus the glory and beauty of humanity are seen to be dependent on the continued supply of life, just as the beauty of the diamond is dependent on the continued supply of sunlight.
 When sin deprived humanity of the right to life, and the supply was withheld, immediately the jewel began to lose its brilliancy and beauty, and finally it is deprived of its last vestige in the tomb.
 His beauty consumes away like a moth.
 (Psa.
-39: 11.)
-As the diamond loses its beauty and brilliancy when the light is withdrawn, so man loses life when God withholds the supplies from him.
+39:11) As the diamond loses its beauty and brilliancy when the light is withdrawn, so man loses life when God withholds the supplies from him.

 "Yea, man giveth up the ghost [life] and where is he?"
-(Job.
-14: 10.)
-"His sons come to honor, and he knoweth it not; and they are brought low, but he perceiveth it not of them."
-(Verse 21.)
-"For there is no work, nor device, nor knowledge, nor wisdom, in the grave whither thou goest."
+(Job 14:10) "His sons come to honor, and he knoweth it not; and they are brought low, but he perceiveth it not of them."
+(Verse 21) "For there is no work, nor device, nor knowledge, nor wisdom, in the grave whither thou goest."
 (Eccl.
-9: 10.)
-But since a ransom has been found, since the death penalty has been paid by the Redcemer, the jewel is to have its beauty restored, and is again to reflect perfectly the Creator's image when the Sun of Righteousness shall arise with healing in his wings.
+9:10) But since a ransom has been found, since the death penalty has been provided by the Redeemer, the jewel is to have its beauty restored, and is again to reflect perfectly the Creator's image when the Sun of Righteousness shall arise with healing in his wings.
 (Mal.
-4: 2.)
-It is because of the sin-offering, the sacrifice of Christ, that "All that are in their graves shall come forth."
-There shall be a restitution of all things; and, when restored, mankind will have perfect life as at first, which by obedience may be enjoyed eternally.
+4:2) It is because of the sin-offering, the sacrifice of Christ, that "All that are in their graves shall come forth."
+There shall be a restitution of all things; first an opportunity or offer of restitution to all, and ultimately the attainment of human perfection by all who will obey the Redeemer.

 This, however, is not the reward to which Jesus refers as the end of the narrow way.
-From other scriptures we learn that the reward promised to those who walk the narrow way is "the divine nature"-life inherent, life in that superlative degree which only the divine nature can possess -immortality.
+From other scriptures we learn that the reward promised to those who walk the narrow way is the "divine nature"-life inherent, life in that superlative degree which only the divine nature can possess-immortality.
 What a hope!
 Dare we aspire to such a height of glory?
 Surely not without positive and explicit invitation could any rightfully thus aspire.

 From 1 Tim.
-6: 14-16 we learn that the immortal or divine nature was originally the possession of Jehovah only.
+6:14-16 we learn that the immortal or divine nature was originally the possession of divinity only.
 We read: "He [Jesus] in his time [the Millennial age] will show who is the blessed and only potentate-the King of kings and Lord of lords, who only hath immortality, dwelling in the light which no man can approach unto, whom no man hath seen nor can see."
-All other beings, angels, men, beasts, birds, fish, etc., are but vessels, holding each its measure of life, and all differing in character, capacity and quality according to the organism which it has pleased the Creator to provide for each.
+All other beings, angels, men, beasts, birds, fish, etc., are but vessels holding each its measure of life, and all differing in character, capacity, and quality according to the organism which it has pleased the Creator to provide for each.